belgianmobileid/doc/authentication.md

 ## Generate itsme® button

 First, you will need to create a button to allow your users to authenticate with itsme®.
-See the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548" target="blank">Button design guide</a> before you start the integration.
+Check the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7/documentation#/ux/buttons-1518207548" target="blank">Button design guide</a> before you start the integration.

-Upon clicking this button, we will open a modal view which contains a field that need to be filled by the end user with it’s phone number.
+Upon clicking this button, we will open a modal view which contains a field that needs to be filled by the end user with its phone number.
 Note that mobile web users will skip the phone number step, as they use the itsme® mobile app directly to authenticate.

 ## Authentication

-The itsme® API is based on the Authorization Code Flow of OpenID Connect, meaning that some of the endpoints require a client authentication to protect the exhange of entitlement information and ensure the requested information get issued to a legitimate application and not some other party.
+The itsme® API is based on the Authorization Code Flow of OpenID Connect, meaning that some of the endpoints require a client authentication to protect the exchange of entitlement information and ensure the requested information gets issued to a legitimate application and not some other party.

 itsme® Okta supports the following authentication methods :